-The organism is intelligently programmed and if our tendons were getting bigger as a result of training, basic tasks such as walking would be a problem.
-Tendons get stronger and ticker thanks to weight training but meaningful size increase is impossible.
+The body is designed to survive as long as possible.
+If our tendons get significantly bigger as a result of training, basic tasks such as walking would be a problem.
+Tendons get stronger and thicker thanks to weight training, but a meaningful size increase is impossible.

-On the other hand muscles grow.
-They have better blood supply and that’s why a muscle tear recovers faster than a ligament or tendon tear.
-Connective tissues have 1/10th of the blood supply a muscle enjoys.
+On the other hand, muscles grow.
+They have a better blood supply, which is why a muscle tear recovers faster than a ligament or tendon tear.
+Connective tissues have 1/10th of the blood supply that a muscle enjoys.

-When people have high calves and short muscles there’s not much to grow in the first place.
-For that reason most bodybuilders with high calves have average to weak calf development.
+When people have high calves and short muscles, there’s not much to grow there in the first place.
+For that reason, most bodybuilders with high calves have average to weak calf development.

-In the photo you can see that Beyeke has a really long Achilles tendon and short calf muscles.
+In the photo, you can see that Beyeke has a really long Achilles tendons and short calf muscles.
 There’s no space for the muscle to grow.

 What can you do to fix that?

 Nothing.
-This is a genetic factor and people are just born this way.
-There could be surgery procedures that may claim to fix the problem but it will be expensive, painful and dangerous.
-You would have to spend months and months in a wheelchair and later on when you train calves your Achilles tendons will be exposed to high injury risk since the genetic integrity of the skeletal muscular system has been altered.
+This is a genetic factor, and people are just born this way.
+There may be surgical procedures that could fix the problem, but it will be expensive, painful and dangerous.
+You would have to spend months in a wheelchair, and later, when you train calves, the Achilles tendons will be exposed to a higher risk of injury since the genetic integrity of the skeletal muscular system has been altered.

 An analogy of balloons-and-strings is useful for illustrating this muscle-and-tendons relationship.
 The analogy applies to any skeletal muscle, but, for this discussion, apply it to calves.